yegor256/blog/_posts/2014/apr/2014-04-20-how-hourly-rate-is-calculated.md

 Further along in the article, is a list of factors that influence our decision making process regarding payment rates.
-However, before we get to the factors that influence our rate-setting decisions, it is important to mention that&mdash;unlike most other companies or software teams&mdash;we don't pay attention to the
+However, before we get to the factors that influence our rate-setting decisions, it is important to mention that---unlike most other companies or software teams---we don't pay attention to the
 following:

  * Your geographic location;